 What Does Vitamin D Do For You?

 Vitamin D is important for keeping our immune systems in working order and keeping our bones strong and healthy.
 Low levels of D are associated with a whole spectrum of diseases, including cancer, diabetes, cardiovascular and autoimmune disorders, but this article focuses on how normal vitamin D levels can prevent and improve conditions of osteoporosis and osteopenia.

 The medical community agrees without a doubt that if you have a vitamin D deficiency, your bones will deteriorate.
 The reason is that the deficiency causes the removal of both calcium and bone matrix where calcium is stored.
-Vitamin D deficiency leads to osteopenia and can precipitate and worsen osteoporosis.
+The deficiency leads to osteopenia and can precipitate and worsen osteoporosis.

 What is a Healthy Level of Vitamin D?

 The most accurate blood test for healthy levels of Vitamin D is the 25-hydroxyvitamin D blood test .
 Vitamin D levels below 30 ng/mL indicate a deficiency.

 A study published in the March, 2010 issue of the Journal of Clinical Endocrinology and Metabolism found that a jaw-dropping 59 percent of the population is vitamin D deficient.
 With today’s busy lifestyles, unhealthy eating habits and the common usage of sunblocks associated with fear of getting skin cancer, vitamin D deficiency has reached epidemic proportions.
 (The sun is the most natural source of vitamin D).

 Even smoking cigarettes is bad for your bones!
 If you still smoke, consider switching to electronic cigarettes.
 I have reviewed all the top brands, so check them out if you are ready for an effective smoking alternative.

 Most doctors now put patients with a vitamin D deficiency on a supplement, but you should know that when it comes to bone health, not all D supplements are alike.

 There are Two Forms of Vitamin D – Supplemental Vitamin D3, and Pharmaceutical Vitamin D2